anuraghazra/github-readme-stats/readme.md

 # Top Languages Card

 The top languages card shows a GitHub user's most frequently used top language.

+> **Warning**
+> By default, the language card shows language results only from public repositories.
+To include languages used in private repositories, you should [deploy your own instance](#deploy-on-your-own) using your own GitHub API token.

 > **Note**
 > Top Languages does not indicate the user's skill level or anything like that; it's a GitHub metric to determine which languages have the most code on GitHub.
 It is a new feature of github-readme-stats.